 Priority will be given to writing by, about, and for BIPOC and LGBTQIA+ artists, artists with disabilities, and the long list of writing, art-making, and cultural practices that have been neglected in mainstream conversations and canons.
 We publish writing, photography, art, archive materials, video, and conversations that are thoughtful, generative, experimental, and relatable to our variety of readers.

-We publish articles in Spanish and English in the following forms:
+We publish articles in Spanish, English and Bilingual in the following forms:

 - Archive and collection highlights, curated selection of digitized archive materials, archivists writing about cultural archives

 - Interviews (transcribed, email exchange, audio, or video)